akeneo/pim-community-dev/internal_doc/enrichment/add_new_attribute_type.md

 ## Step 4: Completeness

-To be able to compute the completeness, it has to be defined when a value is considered to be **complete** or **incomplete**.
+To be able to compute the completeness, a value has to be defined as **complete** or **incomplete**.
 Since Akeneo PIM 4.0, we use the notion of masks to generate keys for each filled value.
 The generated mask for a filled value should look like `attributeCode-channelCode-localeCode`.
-For more information about completeness masks, please read documentation of `RequiredAttributesMask` class.
+For more information about completeness masks, please read the documentation of `RequiredAttributesMask` class.
 You need to define your own mask generator for your new attribute type.
 In our case, we will define a value as **complete** only if the `min` and `max` are filled.
 You can define your own logic in this class.